Nick Senzel Preview, Player Props: Reds vs. Giants

-Nick Senzel -- .152 average over his past 10 games -- will be in action for the Cincinnati Reds versus the San Francisco Giants, with Alex Cobb on the mound, on August 29 at 9:45 PM ET.
+Nick Senzel -- .161 average over his past 10 games -- will be in action for the Cincinnati Reds against the San Francisco Giants, with Logan Webb on the mound, on August 30 at 3:45 PM ET.

-In his most recent game he had a one-hit showing (1-for-4) against the Giants.
+In his most recent game he had a hitless performance (0-for-2) against the Giants.

 Nick Senzel Game Info & Props vs. the Giants